43 Different Types of Hot Peppers to Grow This Season

 Hot Lemon is a zesty and hot pepper with a citrusy twist.

 These peppers have a unique citrus-smoky-spicy flavor.
-They are yellow and 3-4 inches long when fully ripe.
-They can be eaten fresh but also make a uniquely yellow dried chili flake.
+They are yellow and three to four inches long when fully ripe.
+You can eat them fresh, but they also make a uniquely yellow dried chili flake.

 Real Deal